Planning as Theorem Proving with Heuristics: Implementation

-The main advantage of this design is that the frontier stored in a priority queue consists of situations and their $f$-values computed as the sum of situation length and a heuristic estimate.
+The main advantage of this design is that the frontier stored in a priority queue consists of situations and their $f$-values\footnote{This is a term from the area of heuristic search, see \cite{GeffnerBonetBook2013,GhallabNauTraverso2004}.
+There are plan costs $g(s)$ (the number of actions in $s$), and there are heuristic estimates ($h$ values) of the number of actions remaining before the goal can be reached.
+The total priority of each search node (in our case it is a situation $s$) is estimated as $f(s)\!=\!g(s)\!+\!h(s)$.
+A smaller total effort $f(s)$ indicates a more promising successor situation $s$.} computed as the sum of situation length and a heuristic estimate.
 Therefore, situations serve as convenient symbolic proxies for states.
 As usual, a state corresponding to situation $s$ is a set of fluents that are true in $s$.
 However, in hard-to-ground domains, each state can be very large, and storing all intermediate states can exhaust all memory.
 This issue was demonstrated on realistic domains such as Organic Synthesis \cite{MasoumiAntoniazziSoutchanski2015}.
 Moreover, in the case of planning in physical space and real time, the state space is infinite, but a deductive planner can still search (without ad-hoc discretizations of space and time) over finite sequences of actions according to semantics in \cite{BatusovSoutchanskiICAPS2019}.